jtr13/usasos/nov4.md

 Looking forward to Thanksgiving! :D

 The election is still going on.

+Hope you had a good weekend.